 The goals of NuHealth’s three-year residency training program in Physical Medicine and Rehabilitation are to produce residents with broad-based skills; to prepare them to enter directly a general private or academic practice; and to provide them with ample clinical experience and access to procedures for future clinical practice or fellowship.

 Our residents, under the supervision of attending physicians experienced in rehabilitation medicine, attend and participate in weekly educational conferences, and read relevant textbooks and journal articles in order to expand their knowledge base, and become competent in all aspects of physical medicine and rehabilitation.
 The close faculty and resident interactions, and our supportive, collegial learning environment, provide for the development of confidence, competence, autonomy and compassion in the resident physician.
-We are one of only several programs in the country that is dually accredited by the ACGME and the AOA.
+We are one of only several programs in the country that is dually accredited by the ACGME.
 There are ample opportunities for research and publication.

 We welcome your interest in learning more about our department.

-Acting Chair and Program Director, Physical Medicine & Rehabilitation
+Chair, Physical Medicine & Rehabilitation

 The Physical Medicine and Rehabilitation Residency Program is dually accredited by the AOA and the ACGME.
 Our 25-bed inpatient unit treats a variety of patients, including CVA, amputees, hip fractures, multiple trauma, burn, traumatic brain injury, and spinal cord injury patients.
 Our outpatient clinic treats over 6,000 patients per year.
 We have specialty clinics devoted to back pain, prosthetics & orthotics, chronic pain, and pediatrics , as well as mixed clinics.
 In our clinics, residents perform a number of procedures, including joint, tendon, trigger point and Botox injections.
 Residents receive training in diagnostic ultrasound.
 Approximately 8 hours per week are devoted to lectures, and there is ample time for independent studies.
 Our residents do extremely well on the Board Examination, as well as the Self-Assessment Examination.
 Graduating residents receive excellent job placements.
 There is extensive attending supervision of residents.